 Non-hormone treatments, which are all in experimental stages, are related to the anti-inflammatory capacity of new molecules such as anti-tumour necrosis factor, MIF antagonists (macrophage migration inhibitory factors), PGE2 secretion modulators, etc.

 Side effects of treatment

-The most common side effects associated with contraceptives are headache, gastrointestinal disturbances (abdominal distension, nausea), weight gain and cardiovascular changes, which would lead to discontinuation of their use, as well as changes in sexual desire and mood, amongst others.
+The most common side effects associated with contraceptives are headaches, gastrointestinal disturbances (abdominal distension, nausea), weight gain and cardiovascular changes, which would lead to discontinuation of their use, as well as changes in sexual desire and mood, amongst others.
 Therefore, each patient’s individual risk must be assessed when selecting an appropriate treatment.

-Regarding the use of gonadotropin-releasing hormone (GnRH) analogues for more than 6 months, complications are associated with the risk of bone mass loss and the appearance of climacteric symptoms (a natural decrease in the activity of sex glands) which makes it hard to tolerate the therapy.
+Regarding the use of gonadotropin-releasing hormone (GnRH) analogues for more than 6 months, complications are associated with the risk of bone mass loss (osteoporosis) and the appearance of climacteric symptoms (a natural decrease in the activity of sex glands) which makes it hard to tolerate the therapy.
 If it is taken for more than 6 months, the co-administration of so-called “add-back” therapies (i.e., the simultaneous administration of oestrogens, progestogens, combinations of oestrogens and gestagens or tibolone) should be assessed to avoid the aforementioned side effects.
 This means the treatment can be maintained for much longer.

 The complications of surgical treatments are related to the adherences associated with repeated interventions which form internal scars in the patient's belly, as well as visceral lesions, alterations in the functionality of the urinary and intestinal system, the fact of suffering recurrences or affect reproductive capacity.